 It is little secret that the US is one of the most expensive nations in which to pursue higher education.
 But don't let that put you off, as there are hundreds of opportunities to gain funding for your studies.

-As an international student you won’t be eligible for much of the funding intended for US nationals.
-However, as US universities prioritize internationalization, the number of international scholarships to study in the US has been growing, and this trend seems likely to continue.
+As an international student you won’t be eligible for funding intended specifically for US nationals.
+However, as US universities prioritize internationalization, the number of international scholarships to study in the US has grown.

 Below is a selection of US scholarships for international students, some funded by the US government, some funded by private organizations and some funded by specific institutions.
 Good luck with your applications!

 - Fulbright Foreign Student Program – Perhaps the most popular of government-funded US scholarships for international students, Fulbright offers scholarships for graduate students, young professionals and artists to study in the US for one year or more.
 Open to international students in all fields excluding medicine.

 - Hubert Humphrey Fellowship Program – This is a non-degree scholarship program for international experienced professionals wishing to undertake 10 months of academic study in the US.
 Although the funding doesn’t support degree qualifications, students are able to study and develop their knowledge at academic institutions across the nation.

 - Abbey Road Summer Scholarships – Offering US scholarships worth US$1,000 for language and art students, as well as US$500 fellowships for ‘summer enrichment’ at institutions within the states.

 - The Next Gen Scholarship Fund – Scholarships to study in the US for non-residents and international students.
 Applicants must have at least a 3.0 GPA (grade point average) and be enrolled on a program at an accredited university within Washington DC, Maryland or Virginia.
 Worth US$1,000.